cushydigit/microstore/README.md

 - API Gateway: Central routing with request forwarding, CORS config, and middleware for authentication and admin access.
 - PostgreSQL for persistent storage, easily swappable with in-memory for tests.
 - Unit-tested services with in-memory repos for isolated logic testing.
-- Ratelimiter for limiting request per windows time base on the ip
+- Rate limiter to limit requests per time window based on IP address
-- Caching product for demonstration of cahsing mechanisim.
+- Product caching to demonstrate caching mechanism
-- Searching product base on title or description.
+- Product search based on title or description
-- seprate shared library for seprating the microservice logic from common and repetetive ...
+- Separate shared library to isolate reusable and common logic from microservices
-- ready made postman collection for interacting with API.
+- Ready-made Postman collection for interacting with the API
 - Dockerized using docker-compose for local orchestration.

 ## Structure Overview